jpetrov/smartdnsproxy-macos-ipupdater/README.md

 # Basic shell script to update SmartDNSProxy local IP for MacOS

+The idea is to run automatic IP updates to SmartDNSProxy via API from a Mac laptop connected via WiFi only when the laptop is at home.
+The way we check if laptop is at home is by checking and validating the name of the WiFi SSID.
+If the Laptop is connected outside of home, the IP change will not happen, but if it is at home, the IP change will be called via the command.
+The command would run every 15 minutes or so.

 ## STEPS:

 1. Download the script, save it somewhere accessible and safe.